Nadia Comăneci: 1980 Summer Olympics

 Comăneci was chosen to participate in the 1980 Summer Olympics in Moscow.
 As a result of the Soviet invasion of Afghanistan, President Jimmy Carter declared that the United States would boycott the Olympics (several other countries also participated in the boycott, though their reasons varied).
 According to Comăneci, the Romanian government "touted the 1980 Olympic games as the first all-Communist Games."
 However, she also noted in her memoir, "in Moscow, we walked into the mouth of a lion's den; it was the Russians' home turf."
+She had a fall to the mat during the uneven bars event of the team competition and was judged with only 9.50, but later, she was twice awarded a perfect 10, first on the balance beam seconded by another one on uneven bars.
 She won two gold medals, one for the balance beam and one for the floor exercise (in which she tied with Soviet gymnast Nellie Kim, against whom she had also competed in the 1976 Montreal Olympics and other events).
 She also won two silver medals, one for the team all-around and one for individual all-around.
 Controversies arose concerning the scoring in the all-around and floor exercise competitions.
 As of the 2020 Summer Games, she is the only gymnast to defend her Olympic gold medal in the balance beam apparatus.

 Her coach, Bela Károlyi, protested that she was scored unfairly.
 His protests were captured on television.
 According to Comăneci's memoir, the Romanian government was upset about Károlyi's public behavior, feeling that he had humiliated them.
 Life became very difficult for Károlyi from that point on.

 "Nadia '81"

 In 1981, the Gymnastics Federation contacted Comăneci and informed her that she would be part of an official tour of the United States named "Nadia '81" and her coaches Béla and Márta Károlyi would lead the group.
 During this tour, Comăneci's team shared a bus trip with American gymnasts; it was the third time she had encountered Bart Conner.
 They had earlier met in 1976.
 She later remembered thinking, "Conner was cute.
 He bounced around the bus talking to everyone—he was incredibly friendly and fun."

-Her coaches Béla and Márta Károlyi defected on the last day of the tour, along with the Romanian team choreographer Géza Pozsár.
+The Károlyis defected on the last day of the tour, along with the Romanian team choreographer Géza Pozsár.
 Prior to defecting, Károlyi hinted a few times to Comăneci that he might attempt to do so and indirectly asked if she wanted to join him.
 At that time, she had no interest in defecting, and said she wanted to go home to Romania.
 After the defection of the Károlyis, life changed drastically for Comăneci in Romania, as she could not have predicted.
 Officials feared that she would also defect.
 Feeling she was a national asset, they strictly monitored her actions, refusing to allow her to travel outside the country.